 The tax treatment of ex-gratia payments to a Singapore employee

-In the event of a termination of an employment contract with a non-Singapore Citizen employee, the employer must proceed to a tax clearance by filling the Form IR21 one month before:
+In the event of a termination of an employment contract with a non-Singapore citizen employee, the employer must proceed to a tax clearance by filing the Form IR21 one month before:

 • The employee ceases to work for you in Singapore;